crownengine/crown/docs/lua_api.rst

 **sprite_set_frame** (rw, unit, index)
 	Sets the frame *index* of the sprite.
+	The *index* automatically wraps if it greater than the total number of frames in the sprite.

 **sprite_set_visible** (rw, unit, visible)
 	Sets whether the sprite is *visible*.